-NEVER SPIN WHEELS ABOVE 35 MPH.
+NEVER SPIN WHEELS ABOVE 35MPH.
 NEVER ALLOW ANYONE TO STAND NEAR A SPINNING WHEEL.

-Do not spin wheels at more than 35 mph (55 km/h) as indicated on your vehicle's speedometer.
+Do not spin wheels in excess of 35 mph (55 km/h) as indicated on your vehicle's speedometer.
 Excessive speed in a free-running, unloaded tire can cause it to "explode" from centrifugal force.
 The energy released by such an explosion may cause serious physical injury or death.
-Never allow anyone to stand near or behind a spinning tire.
-When in mud, sand, snow, ice, or another slippery condition, do not engage in excessive wheel spin.
+Never allow anyone to stand near or behind the spinning tire.
+When in mud, sand, snow, ice or other slippery conditions, do not engage in excessive wheel spin.
 Accelerating the motor excessively, particularly with automatic transmission vehicles, may cause a drive tire that has lost traction to spin beyond its speed-enduring capability.
 This is also true when balancing a drive tire/wheel assembly on the vehicle using the vehicle engine to spin the tire/wheel assembly.